-- On June 7, 2021, the Company acquired all of the outstanding equity interests of Insent, Inc. ("Insent") for total purchase consideration of \$34.0 million, consisting of \$32.9 million in cash and estimated deferred purchase consideration of \$1.1 million.
+- In June 2021, the Company acquired all of the outstanding equity interests of Insent, Inc. ("Insent") for total purchase consideration of \$34.0 million, consisting of \$32.9 million in cash and estimated deferred purchase consideration of \$1.1 million.
+During the year ended December 31, 2022, the Company adjusted this contingent payment liability by \$0.1 million.
 The purchase accounting for this transaction has been finalized.
-As part of the acquisition, the Company issued 36,118 RSUs, at a total grant date fair value of \$2.4 million, and agreed to pay \$2.0 million of incentive compensation to acquired employees, subject to continued employment, to be recognized in the post-combination periods. - On July 12, 2021, the Company acquired substantially all of the net assets of AffectLayer, Inc. (d/b/a Chorus.ai) ("Chorus.ai").
+As part of the acquisition, the Company issued 36,118 RSUs, at a total grant date fair value of \$2.4 million, and agreed to pay \$2.0 million of incentive compensation to acquired employees, subject to continued employment, to be recognized in the post-combination periods. - In July 2021, the Company acquired substantially all of the net assets of AffectLayer, Inc. (d/b/a Chorus.ai) ("Chorus.ai").
 At the time of purchase, the Company reserved a portion of cash transferred to settle the Seller's estimated tax liability arising from the sale of Chorus.ai's net assets.
 The Seller has since completed the final determination of its tax liability, resulting in a refund to the Company of approximately \$33.9 million in cash, which was received in the fourth quarter of 2021 and previously included in the Prepaid expenses and other current assets balance.
 After adjustment for this refund, purchase consideration transferred for the assets of Chorus.ai is \$547.4 million in cash.
 The total purchase consideration includes \$31.8 million attributable to certain unvested options issued by Chorus.ai that were accelerated in contemplation of the acquisition by ZoomInfo.
 The purchase accounting for this transaction has been finalized.
-As part of the acquisition, the Company issued 572,921 RSUs that replaced previously unvested equity in Chorus.ai or were issued as incremental incentive grants at a total grant date fair value of \$30.3 million, and agreed to pay \$6.0 million of compensation to acquired employees, subject to continued employment, to be recognized in the post-combination periods.

-• On September 8, 2021, the Company acquired substantially all of the net assets of RingLead, Inc. ("RingLead") for total purchase consideration of \$118.0 million, consisting of \$116.9 million in cash and estimated deferred purchase consideration of \$1.1 million.
-The purchase accounting for this transaction is not yet finalized.
+As part of the acquisition, the Company issued 572,921 RSUs that replaced previously unvested equity in Chorus.ai or were issued as incremental incentive grants at a total grant date fair value of \$30.3 million, and agreed to pay \$6.0 million of compensation to acquired employees, subject to continued employment, to be recognized in the post-combination periods. - In September 2021, the Company acquired substantially all of the net assets of RingLead, Inc. ("RingLead") for total purchase consideration of \$116.0 million, consisting of \$114.9 million in cash and estimated deferred purchase consideration of \$1.1 million.
+The purchase accounting for this transaction has been finalized.
 As part of the acquisition, the Company issued 42,854 replacement RSUs, at a total grant date fair value of \$2.8 million and agreed to pay \$3.7 million of incentive compensation to acquired employees, subject to continued employment, to be recognized in the post-combination periods.